lixi-ui/lixi-ui-vue/src/components/carousel/doc/index.en-US.md

 ### Basic usage

-:::demo Combine `el-carousel` with `el-carousel-item`, and you'll get a carousel.
-Content of each slide is completely customizable, and you just need to place it inside  `el-carousel-item` tag.
+:::demo Combine `lx-carousel` with `lx-carousel-item`, and you'll get a carousel.
+Content of each slide is completely customizable, and you just need to place it inside  `lx-carousel-item` tag.
 By default the carousel switches when mouse hovers over an indicator.
 Set `trigger` to `click`, and the carousel switches only when an indicator is clicked.
 ```html
 <template>
   <div class="block">